-It is given in two doses, three weeks (21 days) apart.
+For children ages five and older, it is given in two doses, three weeks (21 days) apart.

 Do I need to ask my child’s doctor if it’s ok to receive the vaccine?

-What are the side effects for children?
+What are the side effects for children from the Pfizer vaccine?

-Commonly reported side effects in the clinical trial were injection site pain (sore arm), redness and swelling, fatigue, headache, muscle and/or joint pain, chills, fever, swollen lymph nodes, nausea and decreased appetite.
+For children ages 5 –11, commonly reported side effects are injection site pain (sore arm), redness and swelling, fatigue, headache, muscle and/or joint pain, chills, fever, swollen lymph nodes, nausea and decreased appetite.